dspicher/STDP_Multicompartment/README.md

 The model is implemented in pure Python and relies on the standard software stack for scientific computing in Python (numpy, matplotlib, etc.).
 I recommend using the [Anaconda distribution](https://store.continuum.io/cshop/anaconda/).

 ## File description
-Here we describe the files containing the main Python code during a simulation:
 * model.py contains the key model logic, in particular the rhs of the set of differential equations
 * simulation.py contains the main simulation loop which performs Euler integration
 * util.py contains helper functions related to the model logic itself, e.g. functions that determine when to initiate spikes